 Professorial Lecturer in Law

-Mark Robertson is a founding member of Robertson & Anderson, PLLC.
-He represents clients in an array of government regulatory, enforcement, and public policy matters and counsels clients with transactions involving homeland security technology.
-Mr. Robertson served in several senior positions with the Department of Homeland Security, where he provided legal and policy guidance on issues arising throughout the department and was particularly engaged in matters involving the development and procurement of homeland security technology and the protection of critical infrastructure.
-During his service with DHS, Mr. Robertson served as Chief of Staff to the General Counsel, assisting in managing and overseeing the operations of the 1,500-lawyer Office of the General Counsel.
-He concurrently served as the Associate General Counsel for Science and Technology, where he provided legal and policy advice concerning the Department’s research and development efforts focused on countering chemical, biological, radiological, and nuclear threats, as well as the dangers of infectious disease.
-Mr. Robertson played a central role in the development of the final regulations implementing the Support Anti-terrorism by Fostering Effective Technologies Act of 2002 (the SAFETY Act) and provided key support to the Department's programmatic efforts to improve implementation of this important homeland security legislation.
-Mr. Robertson also provided legal and policy guidance on issues relating to international agreements, CFIUS transactions, critical infrastructure protection, transportation security, port and cargo security, immigration, customs enforcement, public health, incident management, procurement, grants, intelligence sharing and investigations.
+Mr. Robertson has extensive knowledge in the homeland security technology sector, having served in several senior positions within the Department of Homeland Security.
+There, he provided legal and policy guidance on issues arising throughout the department, particularly with matters involving the procurement of homeland security technology, the protection of critical infrastructure and key resources, transportation and cargo security, cybersecurity, chemical security, emergency preparedness and incident response, biodefense, and SAFETY Act liability protection.
+Mr. Robertson served as Chief of Staff to the Department’s General Counsel, where he assisted in managing and overseeing the operations of the 1,500-lawyer Office of the General Counsel.
+He simultaneously served as the Associate General Counsel for Science and Technology, where he provided legal and policy advice concerning the Department’s research and development efforts focused on countering chemical, biological, radiological and nuclear threats, as well as the dangers of infectious disease.
+In this capacity, Mr. Robertson oversaw the Department’s contracting with the private sector, academia, and the Department of Energy’s National Laboratories, as well as the activities of the Homeland Security Advanced Research Projects Agency (HSARPA).